Project S.A.F.E. is a district-wide initiative across City Colleges of Chicago funded by a grant from the Office on Violence Against Women.

 GET INVOLVED

-To get involved in the work on your campus, connect with your Project S.A.F.E. campus coordinator:
+To get involved with gender-based violence prevention on your campus, connect with your Project S.A.F.E.
+Director:

 To request a workshop, tabling at your event, or a presentation in your class, please reach out to projectsafe@ccc.edu.

-To connect with or learn more about survivor services and advocacy, please contact your campus Wellness Center.
+To connect with or learn more about survivor services and advocacy, please contact your campus Wellness Center or Survivor Advocacy Services.

-This project was supported by Grant No. 2020-WA-AX-0008 awarded by the Office on Violence Against Women, U.S. Department of Justice.
+This project was supported by Grants No. 15JOVW-23-GG-04460/04462/04463/04464/04465-HBCU, awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the U.S. Department of Justice.